KwangryeolPark/University.4rd.Class.Capstone_Design/README.md

 const PID_TYPE D_gain = 0.7;//43;
 ```

-# How to tuning the PID gains?
+# How to tune the PID gains?
 If the robot react to much to immediate input or immediate variation in angle, then __you should reduce D gain___.
 If the robot does not respond to the minimal error, then __you have to increase I gain__.
 If the robot does not respond to more bigger error, then __you have to increase P gain__.